Priyanshi-Rai/Priyanshi-Rai/README.md

 <!--- 👋 Hi, I’m @Priyanshi-Rai
-- 👀 I’m interested in learning new stuff and exploring various field
+- 👀 I’m interested in learning new stuff and exploring arious field
 - 🌱 I’m currently working on front-end devolpent.
 - 💞️ I’m looking to collaborate on projects related to python and web designing.
 - 📫 How to reach me ...